kyclark/gitbook-metagenomics/first_steps_with_unix.md

 ## Something with sequences

-Let's use the NCBI SRA Toolkit to download a small data set to play with.
-If you are on the UA HPC, then you should have "/rsgrps/bhurwitz/hurwitzlab/bin" in your $PATH.
+We will now use the NCBI SRA Toolkit to download a small data set to play with.
+If you are on the UA HPC, then you should have "/rsgrps/bhurwitz/hurwitzlab/bin" in your $PATH so that ```which fastq-dump``` should return "/rsgrps/bhurwitz/hurwitzlab/bin/fastq-dump"